Who should run KL? Study into local polls stirs fears over demographics

 “Even if key powers remain with the federal government, having a mayor that voters choose would give a clear face and name to the city’s direction,” he told ST.

-“The way she was moved to another role felt opaque and underscores why direct elections would matter,” said Mr Amirul.
+“The way she was moved to another role felt opaque and underscores why direct elections would matter,” Mr Amirul said.

 But for some residents, the issue is straightforward.

 “Change is good.
-Race is not the issue as long as the person is capable of leading Kuala Lumpur,” he said.
+Race is not the issue as long as the person is capable of leading Kuala Lumpur,” he said when he spoke to ST at a coffee shop in the city.